Azure/azure-iot-sdk-java/provisioning/provisioning-samples/service-enrollment-sample/readme.md

 ## Overview

-This is a quick tutorial with the steps to create, get, query, and delete an Enrollment in the Microsoft Azure IoT Hub Device Provisioning Service using the [ProvisioningServiceClient](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.sdk.iot.provisioning.service._Provisioning_Service_Client) on the java SDK.
+This is a quick tutorial with the steps to create, get, query, and delete an individualEnrollment in the Microsoft Azure IoT Hub
+Device Provisioning Service using the [ProvisioningServiceClient](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.sdk.iot.provisioning.service._Provisioning_Service_Client) on the java SDK.